memiiso/debezium-server-iceberg/blog1.md

 #### Apache Iceberg
 Apache Iceberg is an open table format for huge analytic datasets, with Concurrent ACID writes, it supports Insert and Update queries, plus many other features listed here
 Link
-Apache iceberg has API fundation which supported by Spark and Presto and Trino,
+Apache iceberg has great flexible foundation/API which integrated by Spark, Presto, Trino, Flink and Hive

 ## debezium-server-iceberg